 The Marcus Bach Fellowships are made possible by a bequest from the estate of Dr. Marcus Bach.
 Dr. Bach received a doctorate from The University of Iowa in 1942 in Speech and Dramatic Arts (now the Department of Communication Studies and the Department of Theatre Arts).
 Awardees must also show an awareness of the specific ideas and research of Dr. Bach.
 (For more information on Dr. Bach, please see the Brigham Young University website devoted to him.)

 Eligible graduate students apply through their departments.
 The DEO may forward to the Dean up to three student applications.
-Applications for the 2014-2015 fellowships will be accepted in fall 2013.
+Applications for the 2014-2015 fellowships are due in the CLAS Dean's Office by Friday, December 6, 2013.

 Application materials must include: